cran-task-views/Agriculture/Agriculture.md

 - `r pkg("selection.index")` calculates a selection index using the method described by Smith ([1936](https://onlinelibrary.wiley.com/doi/10.1111/j.1469-1809.1936.tb02143.x)).

-- _Breeding simulations_ `r pkg("AlphaSimR")` provides functions for stochastic modelling of processes common to breeding programs such as selection and crossing, in plant or animals [Gaynor et al. 2020](https://doi.org/10.1093/g3journal/jkaa017).
+- *Breeding simulations*: `r pkg("AlphaSimR")` provides functions for stochastic modelling of processes common to breeding programs such as selection and crossing, in plant or animals [Gaynor et al. 2020](https://doi.org/10.1093/g3journal/jkaa017).
   `r pkg("SIMplyBee")` is an extension of AlphaSimR for honeybees [Obsteter et al. 2023](https://doi.org/10.1186/s12711-023-00798-y).
   `r pkg("MoBPS")` also provides functions for stochastic modelling of breeding programs [Pook et al. 2020](https://doi.org/10.1534/g3.120.401193).
   Using wrapper functions for the AlphaSimR, the `r pkg("FieldSimR")` simulates plot data in multi-environment field trials with one or more traits and allows to capture spatial error trends.